kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

 = 4.8.3 - January XX, 2023 =
+* Added try/catch when running FFMPEG for better error reporting.
 * Changed single-click download link to use 'download' attribute instead of PHP-based streaming from the server.
-All modern browsers except Opera support it.
+* Broke up plugin functions into separate files.

 = 4.8.2 - January 12, 2023 =
 * Fixed bug that disabled the WordPress Default player.